kumagaias/jet-oni/README.md

    - The prototype-styled title screen appears with your Reddit username

 2. **Navigate the Menu**
-   - **Switch Language**: Click EN or JP buttons (green highlight shows active language)
+   - **Switch Language**: Click EN or JP buttons (orange highlight shows active language)
-   - **Create Game**: Click CREATE GAME to configure player count, duration, and rounds
+   - **Create Game**: Click CREATE GAME (orange button) to configure player count, duration, and rounds
    - **View Statistics**: Click STATISTICS to see your game performance (currently placeholder)
-   - **Read Controls**: Built-in guide shows WASD, mouse, and space bar controls
+   - **Read Controls**: Built-in guide shows WASD, mouse, and space bar controls with orange section headers

-3. **Start Exploring**
+3. **Configure Game Settings**
+   - Click CREATE GAME to open the configuration screen
+   - Select player count (4-20), duration (3-5 min), and rounds (1-5)
+   - Selected options are highlighted in orange with black text
-   - Click CREATE GAME, configure settings, then click START GAME
+   - Click START GAME (orange button) to begin, or BACK to return to title screen

+4. **Start Exploring**
-   - The menu disappears and you're placed in the 3D city
+   - After clicking START GAME, the menu disappears and you're placed in the 3D city
    - Click and drag to look around with the mouse
    - Use WASD keys to move through the city

-4. **Explore the City**
+5. **Explore the City**
    - Navigate through streets and between buildings
    - Cross bridges over the river
    - Observe the procedurally generated architecture